milenamrugala/nature-hero-console/README.md

 The program will prompt you to enter the correct bin color for each item.

-** The quiz is an idea for my main NatureHero project.
+** This simple quiz game is one of the ideas that I collect for my main NatureHero project in Spring Boot.